moodle/devdocs/docs/apis/subsystems/output/index.md

 These functions should be used to:

-- print all the **values of form fields** like `<input>` or `<textarea>` tags.
+- Print all the **values of form fields** like `<input>` or `<textarea>` tags.
-- **show plain (non-HTML) text** that has been introduced by the user (search string, quiz responses, ...).
+- **Print plain (non-HTML) text** that has been introduced by the user (search string, quiz responses, ...).
-- print, in general, all **dynamic data that is not HTML**, does not need to be cleaned or processed by filters.
-Never use these functions for strings that contain HTML markup.
+- Print in general as long as the text does not need to be cleaned or processed by filters.
+- Print HTML source code instead of rendering it.

 The functions replace certain characters that have a special meaning in HTML (`<, >, ", ', and &`) with HTML entities so that they are displayed as intended.
 Note that even though the value of form fields printed with `p()` will have these characters converted to HTML entities, the submitted values will still contain the original characters.

 The key parameter for this function is:

-- **strip**: Set to `true` to strip slashes from the string.
+- `strip`: Set to `true` to strip slashes from the string.
 Only set this parameter to `true` when the data to be processed is not coming from the database.
 This should be used when the string comes from HTTP requests (forms, links, ...).
 (Default is `false`, so no strip will be performed)

 #### format_text()